1.0 Introduction

 Methods

-Tempest Group recruits foreign volunteers through two primary channels.
-The first is via the Third Assault Brigade’s official website, where applicants can specify “Tempest Group” in the unit preference field, routing their information directly to the unit.
-Alternatively, candidates can contact Tempest directly, a reflection of their level of autonomy.
-In both cases, applicants must submit a form, passport, and proof of military service.
-The unit then conducts an interview, and leadership periodically reviews all candidates before coordinating travel through the brigade for those accepted. [source]
+Individuals can apply for the unit via the Third Army Corps’ official website, where applicants can specify “Tempest Group” in the unit preference field, routing their information directly to the unit.
+Applicants must submit a form, passport, and proof of military service. [source]

 Requirements